Mandatory EU Safety Testing: Stability Testing

 Accelerated Stability Test

-An accelerated stability test is also a possibility, none the less, the product will be required to be submitted to more-severe-than-usual conditions.
+An accelerated stability is a test during which the product will be required to be submitted to more-severe-than-usual conditions.

 Duration of the study: generally 90 days.